toradex/moses/clients/python/docs/ApplicationsApi.md

 Push application to docker registry

-Push application to a docker registry, using authentication
+Push application's container to a docker registry, using authentication

 ### Example